ANAT SC 2109 - Biology and Development of Human Tissues

 The full timetable of all activities for this course can be accessed from Course Planner.

 Course Learning Outcomes

-1 Understand structure-function relationships within and between cells and tissues of myeloid and lymphoid organs, and selected components of the cardiovascular, digestive, respiratory, renal, endocrine, and reproductive systems.
-2 Recognise and inter-relate the normal two-dimensional appearance of cells and tissues at the light and electron microscopic levels with their in vivo three-dimensional states.
-3 Understand that histological structure is interpreted from a series of still representations taken at different functioning states of the organism.
-4 Understand and explain the processes and developmental events of fertilisation, implantation, early stage embryos and placenta formation.
-5 Demonstrate competence in using electronic databases and other search methods to source credible scientific information.
-6 Compile, evaluate, critically analyse, appropriately reference and present scientific information using a variety of communication formats.
-7 Work effectively as an individual and in groups in the pursuit of scientific knowledge.
+1 Demonstrate an understanding of the structure and function relationships of cells and tissues in myeloid and lymphoid tissues, and selected components of the cardiovascular, digestive, respiratory, renal, endocrine, and reproductive systems.
+2 Demonstrate a knowledge of how cells, tissues and organs are prepared for light and electron microscopy and how to recognise artefactual changes in histological preparations.
+3 Recognise and inter-relate the normal two dimensional appearance of cells and tissues at the light & electron microscopic levels with the in vivo three dimensional state 4 Demonstrate an understanding that histological structure is interpreted from a series of still representations taken at different functioning stages of the organism.
+5 Demonstrate competency in using electronic data bases to collect, process & analyse scientific information.
+6 Demonstrate competency in compiling scientific information for delivering an oral presentation and writing a scientific summary on a histopathological topic.

 University Graduate Attributes

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below: